timesscar/tinyllama-docs/docs/itxllama/hardware-test-matrix.md

-# ITX Llama Hardware Configuration Tests
+# ITX-Llama - Hardware Configuration Tests

  WIP: This page is intended to validate which hardware configurations have been tested to work on the ITX Llama.
 As test cases are added, their status and any known issues will be noted.